Skip to main content

 Zombie nouns

-Formally called nominalisations, zombie nouns are unnecessarily long, heavy nouns that would work better as verbs1.
+Zombie nouns (or nominalisations) are unnecessarily long, heavy nouns that would work better as verbs or adjectives.

 Change zombie nouns to precise verbs